Hekson/JRC_JCoords/README.md

 ## 📖 Overview

-**JRCO-JCoords** is a modern coordinate utility designed for FiveM developers, mappers, and server administrators.
+**Jericho-JCoords** is a modern coordinate utility designed for FiveM developers, mappers, and server administrators.

 Get precise coordinates, heading information, vector exports, and favorite locations through a sleek and optimized interface.